Saurav0074/Advenio/README.md

  ![Contours plotted by the naive watershed algorithm](finding_Contours.png)

- The output observed clarifies the above point and
+ The output observed clarifies the above point as no single contour falls solely within the Atrophy Class region.

 You can use the [editor on GitHub](https://github.com/Saurav0074/Advenio/edit/master/README.md) to maintain and preview the content for your website in Markdown files.